CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/download-and-installation.md

 <summary>Which download method should I use?</summary>

-It depends on which components you want to use and your familiarity with Docker-based installations.
-Most users work with the [CLI](use-as-a-command-line-interface).

 | Use case | Recommended path |
 | -- | -- |
 | CLI | Non-containerized (CPAN) |